Ustedcan/Ustedcan/README.md

-- 👋 Hi, I’m @Ustedcan
+👋 Hi, I’m @Ustedcan

-- 👀 I’m interested in ...
+👀 I’m interested in Data Science, Computer Science and Business.

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning about Computer Science fundamentals.

-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate in Data Science and Artificial Intelligence projects

-- 📫 How to reach me ...
+📫 How to reach me?
+You can find me on LinkedIn as Carlos Andrés Lincango

-- 😄 Pronouns: ...
+😄 Pronouns: he/his

-- ⚡ Fun fact: ...
+⚡ Fun fact: Once I played the trombone in an Orchestra.
+Here

+🤓 In 2024 my team won the RIIAA's Hackhathon.

 <!---
 Ustedcan/Ustedcan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.